-covid-19 notice: all programs scheduled through June 1st will be offered onlinE
+covid 19 notice: all 2020 programs will be offered online

 Mr. Carlos Obando